Anger that destroys relationships

 Later you see what you have done; you have hurt someone you love and driven them away.
 You want to undo what has happened, what has been said and done, but you can’t.
 You promise to change.
 You want to change, but... you don’t know how.

 First, you must see that this is your anger.
-Other people do not “make you angry”; you respond to a trigger, and YOU become angry.
-It is your responsibility to make a change.
-You cannot change other people.
-You can ask for their help, and you can explain what is going on for you, but YOU are the one that must change.
+Other people do not “make you angry”.
+You respond to a trigger, and you become angry.
+It is your responsibility to make the move towards positive change.
+Just as you cannot change other people, other people cannot change you.
+You can ask for their help, and you can explain what is going on for you, but you are the one that must change.

-- Questions about you: What is happening to me?
+- Pause - take a 'time-out', and force yourself to look at what is going on and ask questions about yourself, eg: what is happening to me?
 Do I feel under attack?
 Am I really being attacked?
 What do I need from them?

-- Questions about your partner: What is going on for the other?
+Ask questions about your partner - what is going on for the other?
 What might they be feeling?
 What do they need from me?

 Stage two: Deal with the source